Kassel Synagogue: Construction

 In 1827, a previous synagogue was closed due to its dilapidated state.
 In 1828, the government offered a new location for the construction of a new synagogue at the corner of Untere Königsstraße and Bremerstraße.
 Several blueprints (by August Schuchardt, Conrad Bromeis, and Julius Eugen Ruhl) were rejected by the community.
 Finally, a blueprint by Albrecht Rosengarten was accepted, and after three years of construction the new synagogue was opened on August 8, 1839.
 It was the first Rundbogenstil synagogue, and the style was widely adopted in Central Europe and abroad in the following decades.

 Nazi rule and destruction of the synagogue

 On November 7, 1938, in the course of Kristallnacht, the synagogue was desecrated by the Nazis; part of its interior decoration and ritual accessories were burned outside.
 On November 11, 1938, the city authorities decided to demolish the synagogue.
 A memorial plaque was installed at its former location with the following inscription:

+This is the former location of the synagogue, built in 1839, of the Kassel Jewish community which consisted of 2301 members as of May 1933.
+Many Jews had already fled the city when, on November 7, 1938, activists of the NSDAP broke into the synagogue, destroyed the Torah Ark, and set the prayer scrolls and other objects on fire.
+Shortly after that, the city authorities decided to tear down the building, which had remained intact, to use the location as a parking lot.
+The community was destroyed.